Top 30 Best Indian Bloggers in 2026

 Only bloggers who passed the following conditions made it to the list:

 - They are professionals.
 They are serious professionals.
 They make money from their work while helping others grow with honest opinions.
-Most earn through a combination of Google AdSense, Mediavine ads, affiliate marketing (Amazon Associates, ShareASale, Impact), sponsored content, and their own digital products like courses and ebooks.
+Most earn through a combination of display ads (Google AdSense, Mediavine, Raptive), affiliate marketing (Amazon Associates, ShareASale, Impact), sponsored content, and their own digital products like courses and ebooks.

 - They do not overpromote products.
 They follow the famous 90-10 rule.
-The top Indian bloggers on the list provide more than 90 percent of valuable content that informs their readers, and then 10 percent of their content promotes some products or services.
-So, for every nine blogs they write providing value, they can write one blog post plugging their products or some businesses.
+The top Indian bloggers on the list provide more than 90 percent valuable content that informs their readers, then 10 percent that promotes products or services.
+So for every nine posts of pure value, they might publish one that plugs their products or a business.

 - They take responsibility for their own words.

 - They use good grammar.
-Using proper punctuation and good grammar makes a big difference in how your customers perceive you.
+Proper punctuation and good grammar make a big difference in how readers perceive you.
 Does your blog look professional?
-Misspelled words and missing punctuation will lead others to believe you do not care enough about your image and work to put your best foot forward.
-All bloggers on the list focus heavily on the quality of their content.
+Misspelled words and missing punctuation tell people you don’t care enough about your work to put your best foot forward.
+Every blogger on this list takes content quality seriously.

 - They respond to comments on their blogs.
 When someone speaks to you in real life, you respond, right?
 They do this.

 - They give credit where credit is due.
-It is the height of rudeness and bad manners to plagiarize someone’s words or steal their graphics without permission.
-If you see something you want to borrow, ask the original creator for permission to use their stuff and make sure you include a source link.
-Our choice of the best bloggers in India believes in giving credit where that is due.
+It’s the height of rudeness to plagiarize someone’s words or steal their graphics without permission.
+If you want to borrow something, ask the original creator and include a source link.
+Every best blogger in India on this list believes in giving credit where it’s due.

 Don’t just read about these bloggers.
 Pick 3-5 that match your niche, subscribe to their newsletters, and study how they structure posts, handle CTAs, and engage readers.
 That’s how I learned when I started in 2008.